declanoller/declanoller.github.io/_posts/2025-05-24-Hello blogness, my old friend.md

 With those caveats, I think there are still good reasons.

-First of all, even if most people aren't gonna read a blog, I think they actually *are* meaningful among certain types of people, and those are the types I'm interested in anyway.
+First of all, even if most people aren't gonna read a blog, I think blogs actually *are* still meaningful among certain types of people, and those are the types I'm interested in anyway.
 It's encouraging that while tiktok/etc brainrot is turning a generation's minds to sludge, substack seems to be genuinely successful.
 And, substack is basically a standard WYSIWYG blogging platform that's been gussied up to make random people feel like they're doing ~journalism~.

 Second, even though LLMs are pretty good at explaining some topics, they (currently) still fall short in a few ways, like making explanatory figures.
 For example, following it up on the diagram offer it made above: